Pressure Washer: Rent or Buy? The Math That Actually Answers This

 When Buying Wins

 You wash cars: Car washing is where ownership shines.
 A 10-minute car wash doesn't justify a trip to the rental store, but with your own machine, it becomes a quick weekend task.
-Over a year, you might wash your cars 20+ times — that's $0.50 per wash in amortized machine cost.
+Over a year, you might wash your cars 20+ times — that's low-cost tier per wash in amortized machine cost.

 You want to do it right: When you own the machine, you can take your time.
 No rental clock ticking.
 If the driveway needs three passes, it gets three passes.
 If you want to move to the patio after the driveway, you just keep going.
 Rentals create time pressure that leads to rushed, incomplete work.